Daycare teacher aide faces 3 counts of cruelty to juveniles, child abuse caught on camera

-WEST MONROE, La. — (8/12/19) A West Monroe woman faces three counts of cruelty to juveniles after child abuse was caught on camera at a local daycare.
+WEST MONROE, La. — (8/12/19) Police say West Monroe woman faces three counts of cruelty to juveniles after child abuse was caught on camera at a local daycare.

 West Monroe police officers were dispatched to The Assembly Kidz Care in reference to child abuse.
 An employee told officers it was recorded on video.